Dental Implants – Chevy Chase, MD

 The total cost of your treatment will likely differ from another patient’s simply because of how customizable dental implants can be.
 For one, our office doesn’t know if you need to have periodontal therapy performed since healthy gum tissue is necessary prior to surgery.
 If you have low bone volume, a bone graft may be needed to make you eligible for implants.
 The number of implants you need placed and the type of restoration used will also influence cost.

+The total cost of your treatment will likely differ from another patient’s simply because of how customizable dental implants can be.
 While the cost of dental implants may seem high at first, it should be noted that they are meant to be a long-term investment.
-They do not require the same level of maintenance nor replacement as other solutions, making them the most cost-effective solution out there.
-When you have a tooth that’s meant to last for decades, you have the peace of mind that your new smile will stay intact.
+They do not require the same level of maintenance nor periodic replacement as other solutions, making them a preferable option.
+Below are some of the factors that you should keep in mind when considering the overall cost of dental implants in Chevy Chase.

 Dental Implant FAQs